 -

-Unlocks Growth and Directional Autonomy: OKRs bridge the gap between high-level executive strategy and daily frontline execution.
-They give teams the autonomy to figure out how to solve a problem, as long as they hit the agreed-upon Key Results.
+Direction with autonomy.
+OKR bridges executive strategy and frontline execution.
+Teams decide how to solve the problem, as long as they hit the Key Results.

 -